Hugh of Sleat

 Some historians say Hugh did not become "of Sleat" until 1469, however he witnessed a charter for John in 1461, disproving this claim.
 Hugh received a royal confirmation, by proclamation, of his Sleat lands, in 1476, and a written confirmation from the King of Scotland in 1495.

 There is an interesting story concerning Hugh and the Earl of the Orkney islands, off the north coast of Scotland.
-While Hugh was still an aged less than thirteen, his father, Alexander, was carousing with the Earl of Orkney, and well into the night, the Earl invited Alexander to breakfast in the morning.
+While Hugh was still less than thirteen, his father, Alexander, was carousing with the Earl of Orkney, and well into the night, the Earl invited Alexander to breakfast in the morning.
 Alexander boasted that he would have breakfast ready first.

 The two men finally retired, however not before the Earl had sent twelve men out to make sure no one sold firewood or meat to the MacDonald men.
 However, one of Alexander's loyal followers secured some wood for the fire and a deer for a venison breakfast.
 When the Earl received his early-morning invitation for breakfast, he was furious.
 He growled, "Do you think to equal or cope with me in power and authority?"
 Alexander explained that he had a young son at home, Hugh, who could in fact equal the Earl in power and would someday prove it.
 Hugh went to the Orkney Islands to attack the Earl several years later, in 1460.
 Alexander was probably trying to insult the Earl by saying his young son, still a minor, could match the Earl in "power and authority".
 It just took a while for Hugh to become old enough to fulfill the threat.

 Hugh had six sons by six different women.
 It was after the Orkney incident that Hugh "got a son by the daughter of Gunn" in Caithness – this being Donald Gallach (his name meaning "of Caithness").
 Donald was Hugh's second son.
 Hugh's first son, John, died without issue.
 A family named Harris also descends from Hugh, through his son Donald of Harri.
 Hugh also had at least one daughter.

 Descendants

-All of Hugh's sons died violent deaths in the contest over the Chiefship of Clan MacDonald of Sleat.
+All of Hugh's sons died violent deaths in the contest over the Chieftainship of Clan MacDonald of Sleat.
 However, his line has carried down through Clan Donald to the present day.
 The present chief of Clan Donald, Godfrey James Macdonald of Macdonald, and the present chief of Clan Macdonald of Sleat, Sir Ian Godfrey Bosville Macdonald of Sleat, are both descendants of Hugh.
 The chief of the Macdonalds of Sleat bears the Gaelic patronymic MacÙisdein (MacHugh), a reference to Hugh.

 Donald Gallach's son, Alexander, took the names of Hugh to Ireland, in 1565, to fight for his first cousin, Sorley Boy McDonnell, leader of Clan Donald South.

 Hugh's Sleat land remained in the hands of his descendants the MacDonalds of Sleat until 1971, approximately 522 years.
 The Clan Donald Center on Skye still stands on Sleat land.